Ogoa/alx-low_level_programming/0x02-functions_nested_loops/README.md

 11-print_to_98.c
 Task 11
 This program contains a function that prints all natural numbers from a given number 'n' to 98, followed by a new line.
 The numbers are separated by a comma followed by a space and are printed in order.

+100-times_table.c
+Task 12
+This program contains a function that prints the times table of a given number 'n', starting with 0.
+If 'n' is greater than 15 or less than 0, nothing is printed.